howac115/INFO30005/README.md

 InCuBeta is focused on 3 main functions of job listing, user profile creation, and a tagging function.
 With this, an additional authentication function is also enabled to create a personal experience for the interactions and functions available via InCuBeta.
 Each main function is separated and interacts with the server to create their own subsets of data/object storage, where they are sometimes linked together in providing their functionality.

+## Index

+Index page acts welcome page.
+Users can click on the animation of logo to get redirected to the dashboard page.

 ## **Authentication (authController) ../config/auth.js**

 The authentication function of InCubeta is established through the login and registration, done through ../config/passport.js (passport), ../routes/home.js (home) and ../controllers/userController.js (user controller).
 The router home will display and select handles that correspond to the user’s actions.
 When the user chose the corresponding handle, desired fill-in areas and prompted error messages will guide them throughout the whole process.
 If the “register” handle is activated, then a new validated user details will be generated and stored in the database.This data for each user is stored under the user data structure, with specific properties that will be shown below.
 After a user’s registration, InCuBeta will enable their own personal dashboard that is protected via authentication verification in ../routes/dashboard.js (dashboard) through ../config/auth.js, and thereby isn’t accessible through typing the associated URL in the browser.
 The user’s login status is also altered via passport, where the server keeps track of the user’s login status during their session visiting InCuBeta.